Harry, He's Here to Help: Plot

 Harry and Plum leave to stay in a hotel for the night.
 But Harry sneaks out, steals a van, and goes to Michel's parents' house, claiming Michel is in trouble and they should follow him.
 They get in the car and follow him, but Harry tricks them into driving off the road and over a cliff, killing them both.
 Michel is distraught to learn his parents are dead, and the family attends their funeral.
 After the funeral, Harry gives Michel's brother Eric a ride home.
 Eric insults Michel and makes fun of his poem.
 Harry arrives back at the house on his own, claiming Eric thumbed a ride; Michel's daughter sees Harry trying to hide Eric's corpse in the back seat.
 Harry disposes of the body that night.

 Amidst all this family tragedy, Michel feels inspired to start writing The Flying Monkeys again but flies into a rage when Claire interrupts his writing.
 Harry tells Michel that he believes Claire is holding him back.
 The family has dinner with Plum and Harry again, and Harry tells Plum that Michel insulted her.
 She runs to the bathroom, crying; Michel goes up to apologize, and Plum kisses him while Harry leaves.
-Michel apologizes to Claire and is inspired by Harry's favorite food to write a more personal story called The Eggs.
+Michel apologises to Claire and is inspired by Harry's favourite food to write a more personal story called The Eggs.
 In the night, Harry returns, killing Plum and enlisting Michel for help disposing of her body in the well.
-When Michel realizes Harry plans to do the same to Claire, he stabs Harry with a knife and drops his body down the same well.
+When Michel realise Harry plans to do the same to Claire, he stabs Harry with a knife and drops his body down the same well.

 Michel stays up all night filling in the well, surprising Claire, who also tells him that she read The Eggs and thinks it is brilliant.
 The film closes as the family goes on another trip in the car Harry bought them.